PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

-The incidence relations are really definitions of meshes where one shape collection, the one on the left of the incidents relation, is mapped to ``N`` entities in the shape collection on the right.
+The incidence relations are really definitions of meshes where one shape collection, the one on the left of the incidence relation, is mapped to ``N`` entities in the shape collection on the right.

 ## Topology of meshes